marisbotero/ML/README.md

-# -ML
+# Machine Learning
-💚Machine learning studies projects
+💚 Understand the main Machine learning algorithms with python